CINA

 Abandoned news racks in Ventura County, 2025

 Diversity of ownership prevents central control and power strangleholds over information.
-Knowledge is power; your local independent news media has a vested interest in your community, because we live here and operate where you live.
-The media should be owned by the people whose primary interest is to protect the fact-based free flow of information — unlike national and global companies looking to squeeze profits for investors.
+Knowledge is power; your local independent news media has a vested interest in your community, because we live here.
+The media is best owned by the people whose primary interest is to protect the fact-based free flow of information — unlike national and global companies looking to squeeze profits for investors.
+When global corporations and out of area nonprofits take over local news markets, journalism suffers.

 Why are there fewer reporters in California?